juliana1thome/fast-API-complete-version/README.md

+# Main Idea:

+This project is suppose to be an "Social Media".
+But, let's be honest it is an API with no front-end code ¯\_(ツ)_/¯ because I just want to practice some back-end (◕‿◕)♡ Therefore, I gave this brillian name, Fake Social Media (￢‿￢)

 # How to start this project:

   - To create you virtual env: python3 -m venv '<'name'>'

-  - To activate your VENV: spurce '<'VENV-name'>'/bin/activate
+  - To activate your VENV: source '<'VENV-name'>'/bin/activate

   - Install fastapi: pip install fastapi[all]